hashxim/hconMD/work_md/Obsidian/Stand out in Hiring Process.md

 ## Targeted Outreach
 - Before applying, try to interact with 1-2 of its employees
-- Reach out to few people
+- Reach out to few people in similar roles